OPM/ResInsight-UserDocumentation/content/3d-main-window/GridPropertyCalculator.md

 {{< image-in-text src="images/3d-main-window/CellResult.png" >}} **Cell Result** in **Project Tree**.
 As seen below, the **Grid Property Calculator** is per default prefilled with the simple summation *Calculation_1 := x + y*.
+This simple summation suffices for exemplifying its use.
-Though you may add additional variables and arithmetic operators, the simple summation suffices for examplifying its use.
+However, you may change name of the calculation and add additional variables and arithmetic operators in the **Expression** field.

 ![]({{< relref "" >}}images/3d-main-window/GridPropertyCalculatorDefault.png)